rwgeaston/url-shortener-flask/README.md

-To run locally, pip install -r requirements on a python3.6 virtualenv, and then use python run.py to run a development version.
+To run locally, you need recent versions of docker and docker-compose.
+Run docker-compose up from root folder.

 You can also use ./test.sh to check pylint and unit tests are working.
 Note that running this the first time will add itself to the git pre-commit hooks, so that one does not forget to run the unit tests before committing :)